isw-kudos/kudos-docs/docs/boards/swarm-prerequisites.md

-Requirements and considerations before installation of Docker Swarm and Kudos Boards
+Requirements and considerations before installation of Docker Swarm and Huddo Boards

 ## Servers